A Survey of Scaling in Large Language Model Reasoning: Scaling in Input Sizes

 As input length increases, the burden on retrieval systems grows.
 LongRAG~\cite{jiang2024longrag} mitigates this by grouping related documents, reducing the number of retrieval operations while maintaining relevance.
 ReComp~\cite{xu2023recomp} addresses this challenge by compressing retrieved documents into textual summaries before in-context integration, ensuring information remains concise yet informative.
 Despite these improvements, a key challenge known as "lost-in-the-middle" bias arises~\cite{liu2024lost}, where LLMs assign less importance to passages in the middle of a retrieved context.
 MOI~\cite{lee2024inference} counters this bias by aggregating inference calls from permuted retrieval orders, ensuring a more balanced weighting across the retrieved information.

 Another dimension of scaling RAG involves expanding the amount of data available at inference time~\cite{wang2023shall,borgeaud2022improving,wang2024instructretro,piktus2021web}.
 Shao et al.~\cite{shao2024scaling} find that increasing datastore size monotonically improves performance across various language modeling and downstream tasks without clear saturation.
 Their MASSIVEDS datastore, containing trillions of tokens, is designed to support large-scale retrieval efficiently.
 Further, Yue et al.~\cite{yue2025inference} explore inference-time scaling, showing that allocating more retrieval computation leads to nearly linear performance gains when optimally distributed.
 Their work introduces a predictive model for optimizing retrieval parameters under computational constraints.
+Together, these findings suggest that input scaling in RAG is effective not only through longer contexts, but also through larger and more searchable external knowledge stores.